nagarkarv/k8s-kateyes/README.md

 Kateyes™ is a client server application that provides an eye into your kubernetes cluster.
 To visualize the cluster, kateyes - beta needs to be deployed into the cluster.

 ## Motivation
-Kubernetes is hard.
-But it solves lots of key problems that we have been experincing in the good old days.
+Kubernetes is hard! but it solves lots of key problems that we have been experincing in the good old days.
 When an application gets deployed into the cluster, there are a set of kubernetes objects that get created with certain relationships between them.
 As the cluster grows and you deploy more and more applications, it gets seriously complex.

 There is a standard tool 'kubectl' that most of us would use to explore the cluster but then you need to understand how to use it to get the best results in a short time.
 More over you would need to fire atleast a couple of kubectl commands with different options to find out related information from within your cluster.

-And just imagine you are handed over a cluster that has grown in the past years from a previous owner!
+And just imagine you are handed over a cluster that has grown in the past years from its previous owner!

-## Feautures
+## Features
-In its first Beta release, Kateyes provides a deep insights of your applications deployed in the cluster and most importantly the relationships between few of its important kubernetes objects in a explorable tree format.
+In its first beta release, Kateyes provides a deep insights of your applications deployed in the cluster and most importantly the relationships between few of its important kubernetes objects in a explorable tree format.
 The relationship is limited to a specific namespace for now.
 The following objects are supported.
 - [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 - [pods](https://kubernetes.io/docs/concepts/workloads/pods/)
 - [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)